Site policy GDPR

 GDPR – Data protection at Scanditron

-The General Data Protection Regulation (GDPR) is new legislation across the whole EU/EEA which applies from 25 May 2018.
-It replaces current national data protection laws with a set of rules that are better suited to our digital information society.
+The General Data Protection Regulation (GDPR) is an EU legislation across the whole EU/EEA which applies from 25 May 2018.
+It replaces other national data protection laws with a set of rules that are better suited to our digital information society.
 This means among other things that as a private individual you have more rights and the opportunity for better control over personal data that you disclose.

-As a result of GDPR, we in KAMIC Group have produced a new integrity policy with guidelines that govern the entire business.
+As a result of GDPR, we in KAMIC Group have introduced an integrity policy with guidelines that govern the entire business.

 Scanditron’s policy for processing of personal data